R1-SyntheticVL: Is Synthetic Data from Generative Models Ready for Multimodal Large Language Model?: Experiments

 \subsection{Ablation Study}

-To investigate the contribution of each component within our Collective Adversarial Data Synthesis (CADS), we conduct an ablation study on MathVista benchmark.
+To investigate the contribution of each component within our CADS, we conduct an ablation study on MathVista benchmark.
 The results are presented in Table~\ref{tab:Ablation}.
-The first row of Table~\ref{tab:Ablation} shows the results of the base model, i.e., Qwen2.5-VL-7B, and `Directly Applying' Nano Banana Pro yields marginal performance improvement as shown in the second row.
+The first row of Table~\ref{tab:Ablation} shows the results of the base model, and `Directly Applying' Nano Banana Pro yields marginal performance improvement as shown in the second row.
 By introducing our CAD-Generate and CAD-Judge, we can observe a substantial enhancement in performance, which demonstrates that leveraging collective knowledge to ensure diverse generation and filter out low-quality instances largely improves the quality of the synthesized data.
 Finally, further incorporating the Adversarial Context Optimization yields the best performance, indicating that CADS effectively introduces useful information for model improvement.